prognostikos/dotfiles/README.md

   get symlinked into your `$HOME`.
 - **<dir>/completion.sh**: Any files called `completion.sh` get loaded
   last so that they get loaded after we set up zsh autocomplete functions.

-## Submodules

-Vim plugins that are available in public git repositories are added as submodules.